mohsinrony/speed_game/README.md

 - git add .
 - git commit -m "some comment"
 - git push origin main
--NOTE: I have learned a lot about using JavaScript and CSS, while completing this project.
+- NOTE: I have learned a lot about using JavaScript and CSS, while completing this project.